 I. HEALTH and SAFETY INFORMATION Yes No 1.
-Are there any current AML-related problems with smoke, haze, heat, open fire or venting, or hazardous gases from burning coal waste materials?
-Note: Analysis of ambient air samples is required for the evidence of hazardous gases.
-2. Are there any occupied structures, public facilities intense visitation areas, or densely grown forest located within the subject impact area, including adjoining areas, where gas and smoke carried by wind or fire propagates?
-3. Has there been any occurrence of human death, injury or illness, or fire damage to improved property, or a forest ignited by an AML-related fire where the problem has been corrected?
-4. Is there any potential of human death, injury or illness, or of fire damage to improved property or a forest area ignited by the AML-related fire?
+Are there any current AML-related problems with smoke, haze, heat, or open fire from burning coal waste materials?
+2. Are there any occupied structures, public facilities, intense visitation areas, or vegetation located within the subject impact area, including adjoining areas, where gas and smoke carried by wind or fire propagates?
+3. Has there been any occurrence of human death, injury or illness, or fire damage to improved property, or a vegetation fire ignited by an AML-related fire?
+4. Is there any potential of human death, injury or illness, or of AML-related fire damage to improved property or an area of vegetation?
+5. Is there a condition, not described above, causing an immediate or potential danger?
+If so, describe the condition and danger in full detail in Section II.

-Positive answers to Question 1, 2, and 3 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.
+Positive answers to Question 1, 2 and 3 or 5 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.

-Positive answers to Question 1, 2, and 4 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.
+Positive answers to Questions 1, 2, and 4 or 5 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.